 Marie Antoinette had several jewel receptacles she used for her trinkets.
-The ones that were modest in form and size were “covered in leather and lined with satin.”
-Others that were “monumental [in] proportions.”
-One monumental one was the armoire à bijoux (jewel cabinet), shown at the right, that is opulent and extraordinary in appearance.
+Some of them were modest in form and size and “covered in leather and lined with satin.”
+However, there were also those that were “monumental [in] proportions.”
+One monumental jewel cabinet belonging to Marie Antoinette was the armoire à bijoux, shown below, an opulent and extraordinary piece.

 Schwerdfeger first appeared in Paris in 1760.
 By 1786 he was a master in the guild of menuisiers-ébénistes, and, a year later, he received the commission to create the jewel cabinet for the Queen.
-Of course, patronizing her own countrymen over French artisans did nothing to help shore up Marie Antoinette’s flagging reputation and it likely contributed to further alienating her from the French people.
+Of course, patronizing her own countrymen over French artisans did nothing to help shore up the Queen’s flagging reputation and it likely contributed to further alienating her from the French people.

 In this case, Schwerdfeger’s cabinet had “delicate paintings under glass framed in mother-o’pearl which were executed by the miniature-painter, Degault.”
 The cabinet also showed Pompeian influence, and its gilt figures represented the four seasons having been created by the sculptor, Pierre-Philippe Thomire.
 The base of the cabinet also rested on “eight eccentric quiversful of arrows, which were then popular as supports for tables, beds, and every sort of furniture.”

 Originally delivered to Versailles, at some point, the jewel cabinet belonging to Marie Antoinette made its way to the Tuileries Palace where it remained for a time.
 This can be ascertained by the sword and pikes abrasions that appear on it.
 The marks originated during the insurrection of 10 August, after Louis XVI and his family sought protection from the Legislative Assembly and Tuileries was overran by a mob.